 • Balanced hardness (Shore A)

-• Fast response during flush release
+• Fast response during flushing

 A reliable toilet seal supplier should offer:

-• OEM/ODM manufacturing
+• OEM / ODM manufacturing

 • Custom molds based on drawings or samples